M66B/FairEmail/FAQ.md

 * The number of days to synchronize message for is set too low
 * There is no usable internet connection
 * The email server is temporarily not available
+* Battery optimizations were not disable via setup step 3
 * Android stopped the synchronization service
 * A memory management app stopped the synchronization service